Acaree/NinjaCat/docs/README.md

 Ninja Cat is a platformer Game where you can be a NINJA CAT!

+It's a videogame made in the subject of development in Citm (Centre de la imatge i la Tecnologia Multimèdia)

+We made this project in 4 months, and the objective was learning new programation techniques.

 ## Members

 ![](foto_carnet.jpg)

 [Alfonso Sanchez](https://github.com/AlfonsoSanchez)
+### Work Done:
+-Charge of maps & collisions with tiled
+-Pathfinding
+-GUI
+-Profiling

 ![](foto.jpg)

 [Alex Campamar](https://github.com/Acaree)
+### Work Done:
+-Save & Load
+-Pathfinding
+-Framerate control
+-Entities system

+##Code Explanation

+###Our code contains:

+-Charging maps from tiled with different layers: background with parallax, map, reespawns...
+-Entity system to control all the entities of the game like player or enemies.
+-Save and load methods using and xml and animations charged from an xml also -A Ui system that supports buttons, labels, images and sliders.
+-FPS control variable to 30 fps or 60 fps (Animations and moves are normalized to framerate) -Profiling system included
+-Pathfinding from enemies with A* method

 ## Gameplay